Free Mental Health Programs and Groups

 The screening is not a substitute for a psychiatric evaluation since no direct clinical recommendation or diagnosis will be given.
 However, a follow-up evaluation may be encouraged.

-Alcohol Screening DatesThese free, anonymous screenings at our Belle Mead campus are conducted by a clinician to identify possible alcohol use problems.
+Alcohol Screening DatesThese free, anonymous screenings at our Belle Mead campus from 3-7pm are conducted by a clinician to identify possible alcohol use problems.
 Walk-ins are welcome, no pre-registration is necessary.

 Weekend Codependency ProgramCarrier Clinic provides a weekend therapeutic educational and guidance program for family members and friends whose lives are impacted by another's addiction.
 Recovering addicts may also attend.
 Components of the six-week series (though many come after that time as needed) include educational lectures, discussion groups (including a parent's group), informational videos, and the opportunity to meet with addiction treatment professionals.